adarshadshetty/ShellScripting/README.md

 # To debug the system we use following command
 1.top\
 2.sar\
+3. set-x your script run in the debug mode

 # write a script to print only errors from a remote log
 1.curl google.com \